 All will notices placed in LawPoints, as well as in branch newsletters, are also published on our website in a dedicated section.
 Will notices placed in LawPoints take the form of a link to the notice on the website.

 If you want to place a will notice in LawPoints please contact us via email@example.com

 Don’t worry if you don’t have all of this information, we can work with you to identify the most important details to increase the likelihood of finding a will.

-We prefer this information to be provided via email or through our online form.
+We prefer this information to be provided via email.
 This means we can copy it straight into our channels which minimizes the chance of any details being wrong.

 If attaching your request, or the information you’re providing to an email please use a word document rather than a PDF.